Creating concepts to constructing cantilevers…

 Seen above, her frame's style is notably austere.

-This frame-choice was presumably an intentional aesthetic to steel herself in her pursuit of the mostly male dominated architectural industry of the 1930's.
+This frame-choice was an intentionally austere aesthetic to steel herself in her pursuit of the mostly male dominated architectural industry of the 1930's.

-She was a brave and progressive woman and her glasses very much encompassed her ambition.
+She was a brave and progressive woman and her glasses very much encompassed her unwavering ambition.

 Italian architect and designer, Andrea Branzi is best know for his work during the radical period of Italian architecture between the years 1960 -1970.